robwhelan/datalake/README.md

 3. Few (3-5), simple, easily-understood roles instead of many roles.
 4. One database, many tables.
 5. Glue (PySpark) for ETL with simple transformations.
+6. ETL to be built out after data initially loaded.
+7. Single Glue crawler for all zones, all data.
+This should be expanded as new data arrives.
+8. Private S3 endpoints from the private subnets (not from the public or data subnets)

 Features
 * As many zones as you want.
 4 zones by default.